ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 In either case, AS also needs to verify that C is in possession of the private key corresponding to the public key associated with AUTH_CRED_C.
 This may already have been accomplished, for example, by C authenticating to AS using AUTH_CRED_C as authentication credential, or by some other trusted party vouching for C to AS.
 Alternatively, it is possible to use an approach for achieving proof of possession similar to that in {{Section 3.2 of I-D.ietf-ace-group-oscore-profile}}.

-In case of successful validations, AS stores AUTH_CRED_C as a valid authentication credential.
+If the validations are successful, AS stores AUTH_CRED_C as a valid authentication credential.
 Otherwise, the Client-to-AS request MUST be declined.

 An example of client-to-AS request is shown in {{token-request}}.
 In this example, C specifies its own authentication credential by reference, as the hash of an X.509 certificate carried in the "x5t" field of the "req\_cnf" parameter.